 Ans: To achieve a GRE score of 320 in a month, you need to enroll in a coaching class for expert mentorship and need to follow a proper study plan, and solve sample papers regularly.

-Ans: Most of the average students got a score of 152 on GRE verbal and 157 on the quantitative section.
-With a score of 310 on GRE, you can easily get admission to some of the top universities worldwide.
+Ans: Most of the average students got a score of 152 on the GRE verbal and 157 on the quantitative section.
+With a score of 310 on the GRE, you can easily get admission to some of the top universities worldwide.

 Ques: How can I maximize my GRE score?

-Ans: You can maximize your GRE score by reading comprehensive books, taking coaching classes, and by regularly solving sample papers.
+Ans: You can maximize your GRE score by reading comprehensive books, taking coaching classes, and regularly solving sample papers.

 *The article might have information for the previous academic years, which will be updated soon subject to the notification issued by the University/College.